chulminy/AE_ENVE_GEOE_121/README.md

 * **May 28**: Instruction for Quiz 1: [**Link**](doc/Quiz1_Description.md)

 ## Announcements
+* **June 21**: I would like to clarify the recent survey about potential quiz date movement.
+As class reps mentioned, TAs and I highly supported quiz date movement because we understand that you will be very busy on this week.
+However, we **CANNOT** change the date if all students agree on moving the date.
+I completely understand that it is unfair that the university does not hear the majority voice.
+However, these are University policies established at this beginning of this term.
+See this link: [http://ugradcalendar.uwaterloo.ca/page/Acad-Regs-Guidelines-Tests-Formal-Lecture-Period](http://ugradcalendar.uwaterloo.ca/page/Acad-Regs-Guidelines-Tests-Formal-Lecture-Period).
+If at least one student does not agree on this, which was the result from the survey, we should keep the original schedule.
 * **June 18**: Instruction for Quiz 2 has been posted [here](doc/Quiz2_Description.md).
 Please let me know if you have any question.
 * **June 18**: Lecture videos for Module 06 have been posted.
 * **June 17**: Bianca will be out of office next week (June 21~25).
 Please direct all questions to Kasturi or the instructor.